m-hasan-n/roundabout/README.md

-# Maneuver-based Anchor Trajectory Hypotheses
+# Maneuver-based Anchor Trajectory Hypotheses at Roundabouts
 We extend existing recurrent encoder-decoder models to be advantageously combined with anchor trajectories to predict vehicle behaviors on a roundabout.
 Drivers’ intentions are encoded by a set